 The scheme administrator will make this declaration when they either apply to register a pension scheme or add themselves as a scheme administrator to an existing registered pension scheme that was registered using Pension Schemes Online.

 PTM032100 gives more information about the declaration a scheme administrator will have to make when they apply to register a pension scheme.

+Previous page

+Next page